kgilmer/XMLObjectIterable/README.md

 Iterate over POJOs from XML using the XmlPullParser built into Android or supply your own in Java.

+## Overview ##

+There are a lot of tools and libraries to parse XML data in Java and Android.
+This small library is designed for one use case: retrieving lists of XML elements as POJOs in an `Iterable`.
+There is no magic; you supply the path to root of the element needed and a type that creates POJO instances based on XML data as passed from an XmlPullParser.

 ## Usage Example ##
 ```java
 XMLObjectIterable<Sample> xitr = new XMLObjectIterable.Builder<Sample>()